kubernetes-sigs/jobset/keps/672-execution-policy/README.md

 	// Order in which Jobs will be created.
 	ExecutionPolicyOrder ExecutionPolicyOption `json:"executionPolicyOrder"`

-	// After all replicated Jobs reach this status, the JobSet will create the next replicated Jobs.
+	// After all ReplicatedJobs reach this status, the JobSet will create the next ReplicatedJobs.
+	ExecutionPolicyRule []ExecutionPolicyRule `json:"rules"`
+}

+// ExecutionPolicyRule represents the execution policy rule for Job sequence. type ExecutionPolicyRule struct {

+	// Names of the replicated Jobs that applied the status.
+	TargetReplicatedJobs []string `json:"targetReplicatedJobs"`

+	// Status in which the next replicated Jobs will be created.
 	ReplicatedJobsStatus ReplicatedJobsStatusOption `json:"replicatedJobsStatus"`
 }

 type ReplicatedJobsStatusOption string

-// For Ready status the startupPolicy API can be used.
 // TODO: What statuses do we want to support in the first version ? const (
+	ReadyStatus ReplicatedJobsStatusOption = "Ready"

-	ReadyStatus ReplicatedJobsStatusOption = "Succeeded"
+	SucceededStatus ReplicatedJobsStatusOption = "Succeeded"

 	FailedStatus ReplicatedJobsStatusOption = "Failed"

-	ActiveStatus ReplicatedJobsStatusOption = "Active"
 )
 ```